AbleCoder/AbleCoder-blog/source/_posts/2012-03-24-the-reason-i-blog-future-me.markdown

 Well it's official, I'm starting to blog again.
 Recently I have been getting back into web development and in turn spending a lot of time researching and testing new technologies.
-I have been away from web development for under a year (I've been more focused on the Dev and DevOps of my company's cross-platform mobile apps for the last 9-months) and its amazing how much new cool shit is out.
-That includes the blogging framework [Octopress](http://octopress.org/) I am using for this site.
+I have been away from web development for under a year (I've been more focused on the Dev and DevOps of my company's cross-platform mobile apps for the last 11-months) and its amazing how much new cool shit is out.
+That includes the blogging framework [Octopress 2.0](http://octopress.org/) I am using for this site.

 <!-- more -->